NickEdwin/aetna_test/README.md

     * `rails db:create`
     * `ruby test/api_test.rb` to see tests run.

+** NOTE **
+So as to not expost my personal API key publicly the figaro gem ([Found here](https://github.com/laserlemon/figaro)) was used.
+This gem hides sensitive information from GitHub repositories.
+To run tests and make API calls you must replace `ENV[OMDB_API_KEY]` in all tests with your personal API key!

-When you run `rspec` you should have all test currently passing.
+When you run the testing file you should have all tests but one currently passing.
+This is due the results not being unique as the test asserts them to be.

 ## Limitations
 I found this API resource to be fairly limited in its responses.